manasiumn37/CNNergy/README.md

 14. Ifmap_DRAM_MB = Amount of DRAM access in Megabyte from ifmap data per image
 15. Ofmap_DRAM_MB = Amount of DRAM access in Megabyte from ofmap data per image

-For a detail description of our analytical CNN energy model please read our paper: S. D. Manasi, F. S. Snigdha and S. S. Sapatnekar, "NeuPart: Using Analytical Models to Drive Energy-Efficient Partitioning of CNN Computations on Cloud-Connected Mobile Clients," in IEEE Transactions on Very Large Scale Integration (VLSI) Systems, vol. 28, no. 8, pp. 1844-1857, Aug.
+For a detail description of our analytical CNN energy model please read our paper: S. D. Manasi, F. S. Snigdha and S. S. Sapatnekar, "NeuPart: Using Analytical Models to Drive Energy-Efficient Partitioning of CNN Computations on Cloud-Connected Mobile Clients," *IEEE Transactions on Very Large Scale Integration Systems (TVLSI),* vol. 28, no. 8, pp. 1844-1857, Aug.
 2020.
 (Link: https://ieeexplore.ieee.org/abstract/document/9113336).